nsavageJVM/hivemodule/README.md

 currently the  group by and count clauses are replaced by simple java code

-there is a minimal hive-sute.xml on the classpath that defines
+there is a minimal hive-site.xml on the classpath that defines

 1. jdb driver class name
 2. a JDO ConnectionURL
 3. metastore.warehouse.dir location